-It may not be possible for you to pay more every month or even every year.
-But it's important to note that most mortgage contracts will allow you to make additional payments at any time.
-Any time you come into extra cash, you can use this provision to pay an additional one-time payment toward your principal.
-Here's an example: several years after moving into your home, you get a huge tax refund,a very large inheritance, or a cash gift; , you could apply this money toward your mortgage loan principal, resulting in enormous savings and a shorter loan period.
-Unless the loan is quite large, even a few thousand dollars applied early can produce huge savings over the life of the loan.
+It may not be possible for you to pay down your principal every month or even every year.
+But it's important to note that most mortgages allow you to make additional principal payments at any time.
+You can benefit from this rule to pay extra on your principal when you get some extra money.
+Here's an example: several years after moving into your home, you receive a very large tax refund,a large inheritance, or a cash gift; , you could pay this windfall toward your loan principal, resulting in enormous savings and a shortened payback period.
+Unless the loan is very large, even modest amounts applied early in the loan period can yield huge benefits over the duration of the loan.

 Do you have a question regarding a mortgage program?